“This title sounds insane.” That’s the first thought that went through my head upon rereading it. Relating solo travel to quarantine? Crazy.

 In the midst of a pandemic, how wonderful to realize I can share a laugh or a ridiculous story with friends and easily find my center again.

 Quarantine forces us to reconcile with ourselves

 When there’s nothing to keep us running distracted on a constant treadmill of routine, we have no choice but to sit with ourselves and our thoughts.
 That is an experience that can be equal parts wonderful and terrifying.
 But at the end of the process, the more we stick with it, the more clarity we gain, the more growth we can achieve.

-Quarantine, like traveling alone, forces us to reconcile with ourselves.
+Quarantine, like solo travel, forces us to reconcile with ourselves.
 Life’s fears and anxieties are usually numbed by gatherings and routine and socialization and familiarity, but in a moment of forced disconnection from all that, your anxieties are unable to be passed on or pushed down.
 Everything you have thought or worried about yourself and your life will seep in and stay with you until, one day, you break through to the other side, strangely enlightened, accepting, and understanding about everything that nagged at the corners of your mind but was never really dealt with before

 Navigating the low points

 It’s an uncertain time.
 An anxious time.
 Our primarily goal is to stay safe, stay healthy, and make sure our loved ones are doing so as well, while all helping each other out as best we can.